 Breast Tenderness After Your Period?

 In this article, we'll explore some of the reasons why breasts remain sore after periods.
-As well as offering some information about breast pain, such as when to see a doctor, it offers some treatment options that may be helpful.
+As well as offering some information about breast pain, such as when to see a doctor, treatment options that may be helpful and also pregnancy symptoms that might cause breast tenderness.

 How Common Is Breast Tenderness After Periods?